Pirilevy/AhriStartpage/README.md

 https://github.com/Shockersify/WebPage Seems to be this shits framework so suck his dick or something.
 It's similar but everything is reworked.

 **[Live Demo](http://truttix.github.io/AhriStartpage/)**

+Originally inspired by League of Legends video game